IUDataStructuresCourse/average-rainfall/README.md

    find.
 Save your program and commit and push on your program to your git repository.
 Verify on github.com that the push was successfull and contains your working program.

+4. Submit your assignment by committing and pushing it to github.
+  Go to the menu 'VCS' > 'Git' > 'Commit Directory ...', enter a commit message like 'Hurrah!' and push the 'Commit' button, selecting 'Commit and Push' and then again 'Push' on the next window.